pollen-robotics/reachy-2021-docs/content/VR/use-teleop/best-practice/index.md

 </video>

 - Do not let the motors in stiff mode when you are in the menu if you are not going to teleoperate the robot soon
-- Do not try to lift objects that are above Reachy's capabilities
+- Do not try to lift objects that are above Reachy's capabilities.
+If you try to lift an object and see that Reachy's arm can follow your movement or if you head some crackling noise coming from the motors, it probably means that the object is too heavy for Reachy's arm.

 <video controls="controls" width="40%" loop>
   <source type="video/mp4" src="WeightOk.mp4"></source>